Understanding Auto Insurance in Canada

-First to explain how auto insurance or insurance coverage works.
+First, we need to explain how auto insurance or insurance coverage works.
 Insurance is a means of sharing risk across many individuals.
 Insurance providers need individuals to pay an insurance premium.
-In return the insurance provider agrees to pay for costs related to an accident with the.
+In return the insurance provider agrees to pay for costs related to vehicle accidents involving the individuals vehicle.
 On average most individuals purchasing insurance policies are not involved in accidents, the money you paid that did not go to an accident you got in is known as an insurance premium.
 Your insurance premiums pay for a small percentage of accident costs other policyholders are involved in.
 Now you know the basic workings of insurance coverage.
 Time to move onto the different types of car insurance coverage.
 There are many options available so understanding each means you can choose the right fit for you.

 The only mandatory form of auto insurance across Canada is Liability insurance.
 This type of insurance provides a two-fold coverage.
 Part one provides financial coverage to the driver for losses sustained by others.
 This can be in the form of injury, death or damage to property.
 The second part of liability insurance is also referred to as accident benefits.
 Accident benefits provide financial help to the driver against financial expenses.
 Accident benefits cover costs related to personal suffering such as medical expenses and loss of income.
 Accident benefits coverage is mandatory across Canada except Newfoundland and Labrador.